fenago/apache-solr/lab_guides/Lab_3.md

 ### Field guessing
-If you open `solrconfig.xml` for the new
-.indexterm} schemaless project that you have created, you will see there is a section for `UpdateRequestProcessorChain`.
+If you open `solrconfig.xml` for the new schemaless project that you have created, you will see there is a section for `UpdateRequestProcessorChain`.
 This is primarily used to automatically apply some operations to the documents before they get indexed and helps in field guessing.
 We will see some of